-A student who has been suspended for academic reasons may appeal for academic reinstatement for the following semester by submitting a letter as soon as possible to the Academic Appeals Committee through the Office of Academic Affairs, explaining any extenuating circumstances and proposing a plan for the improvement of academic performance.
+A student who has been dismissed for academic reasons may appeal for academic reinstatement for the following semester by submitting a letter as soon as possible to the Academic Appeals Committee through the Office of Academic Affairs, explaining any extenuating circumstances and proposing a plan for the improvement of academic performance.
 If the appeal is approved, the student will be reinstated on academic probation.

-A student may be reinstated twice, but a third academic suspension from the University is final.
+A student may be reinstated twice, but a third academic dismissal from the University is final.

-A student who has been suspended for academic reasons and sits out for a semester or more must apply through the Office of Admissions for readmission to Quincy University.
+A student who has been dismissed for academic reasons and sits out for a semester or more must apply through the Office of Admissions for readmission to Quincy University.
 The application for readmission will be submitted to the Academic Appeals Committee for evaluation.
 A student's campus citizenship will be a factor in determining whether readmittance will be granted.
 If the application is approved, the student will be readmitted on academic probation.

-COMMUNITY STANDARDS PROBATION, TEMPORARY SUSPENSION OR SUSPENSION
+COMMUNITY STANDARDS PROBATION, TEMPORARY SUSPENSION OR DISMISSAL

-Students who violate university policies and regulations governing conduct and behavior are subject to probation, temporary suspension, or suspension through action of the Dean of Students and Academic Success.
+Students who violate university policies and regulations governing conduct and behavior are subject to probation, temporary suspension, or dismissal through action of the Vice President of Student Development.
 Policies addressing student behavior and the review procedure are set forth in the Student Handbook, which is online at www.quincy.edu/student-life/student-handbook.